aerizostudios/martify-site-4ec0a/content/pages/index.md

         image: images/energetic-aluminum.png
         image_alt: App users welcoming a new member
         content: >
-          With Martify you can create a hyperlocal marketplace in just a few steps with no coding.
+          **With Martify you can create a hyperlocal marketplace in just a few steps with no coding.** Its multi-language and multi-currency enable frictionless expansion and flexibility.
 Whether you are an individual creator, a small business owner or a large enterprise, Martify will suit all your needs.
         actions: []
       - title: 'Anywhere, any device'
         image: images/Online connection-bro (1).svg